 Today, European Commissioner for Health and Food Safety, Vytenis Andriukaitis announced the 10 initiatives that have made it on the shortlist for the EU Health Award for NGOs 2017, which aims to reward Non-Governmental Organisations that have contributed to a higher level of public health in the EU through promoting vaccination.

-Registration is now open for the first hearing on effective ways of investing in health, organised by the European Commission's Expert Panel on Health.
-The half-day event will take place in Brussels on 3 October 2017.
+Registration is open until 13 October 2017 for the third hearing on effective ways of investing in health, organised by the European Commission's Expert Panel on Health.
+The event will take place in the Residence Palace, Brussels on 25 October 2017.

-Statement by Vytenis Andriukaitis, EU Commissioner for Health and Food Safety.
+Message by Vytenis Andriukaitis, European Commissioner for Health and Food Safety